ESNFranceG33kTeam/CosmoAppy/modules/event/README.md

 - Url           string  `json:"url_facebook"`   - Url of the event
 - Actif         bool    `json:"actif"`          - Status of the event

-The parameter `id` is calculated automatically.
+> The parameter `id` is calculated automatically.
+> The parameter `nb_spots_taken` is automatically increment or unincrement as an attendee is created or deleted.

 ## Get